The process starts with an online assessment that looks at long‑term symptom patterns and how they show up in your everyday life.

 With the results in hand, you and your provider agree on a plan that fits your lifestyle.
 Expect specific recommendations and a simple check‑in rhythm.

 In therapy, you and your clinician translate recommendations into daily habits, building momentum with tools that fit your environment.
+If medication is appropriate, your provider can offer medication management that may include both stimulant and non-stimulant options, with ongoing monitoring to ensure safe and effective care.

 Across Montana, including suburbs and rural areas, virtual visits reduce travel time and increase consistency so you can stay on track with treatment.